awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

-# Amazon Elasticsearch Service Configuration API Reference<a name="es-configuration-api"></a>
+# Configuration API reference for Amazon Elasticsearch Service<a name="es-configuration-api"></a>

-This reference describes the actions, data types, and errors in the Amazon Elasticsearch Service Configuration API\.
+This reference describes the actions, data types, and errors in the Amazon Elasticsearch Service \(Amazon ES\) configuration API\.
 The configuration API is a REST API that you can use to create and configure Amazon ES domains over HTTP\.
 You also can use the AWS CLI and the console to configure Amazon ES domains\.
 For more information, see [Creating and Configuring Amazon ES Domains](es-createupdatedomains.md)\.
 + [Actions](#es-configuration-api-actions)
 + [Data Types](#es-configuration-api-datatypes)
 + [Errors](#es-configuration-api-errors)